tensorpack/tensorpack/docs/tutorial/input-source.md

   minimize_op.run(feed_dict={'X': X, 'y': y})
 ```
 However, when you need to load data from Python-side, this is the only available interface in frameworks such as Keras, tflearn.
-This is part of the reason why [tensorpack is faster](https://gist.github.com/ppwwyyxx/8d95da79f8d97036a7d67c2416c851b6) than examples from other frameworks.
+This is part of the reason why [tensorpack is faster](https://gist.github.com/ppwwyyxx/8d95da79f8d97036a7d67c2416c851b6).

-You should use something like this instead, to prefetch data into the graph in one thread and hide the copy latency:
+You could use something like this instead, to prefetch data into the graph in one thread and hide the copy latency:
 ```python
 # Thread 1:
 while True: